youthinfront/youthinfront-site/_posts/blog/2018-02-21-5-getting-adults-on-my-side.md

         subtitle: Cite scientific evidence for why your opinions matter
         href: /why-youth-voice-should-be-taken-seriously.html
     - content:
-        title: How to talk to a decision maker
+        title: How to Talk to a Decision Maker
         subtitle: Guide on structuring talking points
         href: /how-to-talk-to-a-decision-maker.html
     - content:
-        title: Guidelines on meeting with decision makers
+        title: Guidelines on Meeting with Decision Makers
         subtitle: Tips on what to do before, during, and after your meeting
         href: /students-how-to-meet-decision-maker.html
 category: blog